By Dr. Cheryl France, M.D.

 Depression with co-morbid anxiety is involved in one of every 6 elder suicides.

-Cognitive impairment has also been found to be a risk factor for suicidal ideation and behavior and brief questioning of a cognitively impaired patient regarding thoughts of ending their life or committing suicide has been shown to validly reflect risk; whether diagnosis disclosure impacts this risk is not known.
-But neurocognitive evaluation of suicide attempters with cognitive dysfunction reveals impaired capacity to consider prior experiences and probable consequences of their decisions, impaired cognitive inhibition leading to an inability to inhibit intrusive suicidal thoughts, inadequate processing of information for decision-making and deficits in problem solving.2
+Cognitive impairment has also been found to be a risk factor for suicidal ideation and behavior, and brief questioning of a cognitively impaired patient regarding thoughts of ending their life or committing suicide has been shown to validly reflect risk; whether diagnosis disclosure impacts this risk is not known.
+But the neurocognitive evaluation of suicide attempters with cognitive dysfunction reveals the impaired capacity to consider prior experiences and probable consequences of their decisions, impaired cognitive inhibition leading to an inability to inhibit intrusive suicidal thoughts, inadequate processing of information for decision-making, and deficits in problem-solving.2

 Suicidal patients have reported low social support, low sense of belonging, and high levels of chronic interpersonal difficulties.
 Suicidal ideation can result from social disconnection and especially perceived burdensomeness.
 Repeated experiences of this disconnection can lead to an individual acquiring the capability to commit suicide, especially when combined with depression, anxiety, and impaired cognitive processes.
-Conversely, strong social support has a protective effect toward late life stressors and may mitigate their effect on suicide risk.2
+Conversely, strong social support has a protective effect on late-life stressors and may mitigate their impact on suicide risk.2

 In nursing homes, suicide or suicide attempts were found to be among the top 5 most common serious adverse events.3

-A meta-analysis of LTC completed suicidesshowed that the majority are male with a mean age of 76.
-Hanging and fall from height were the most common means followed by drug toxicity, drowning, and cutting.
-Highest risk factors were depression, duration of LTC stay <12 months, and decline in physical health.
-Depressive symptoms were commonly documented but two-thirds of residents diagnosed with depression who suicided were not receiving any pharmacologic treatment at time of death.
+A meta-analysis of LTC completed suicides showed that the majority are male with a mean age of 76.
+Hanging and falling from height were the most common means of drug toxicity, drowning, and cutting.
+The highest risk factors were depression, duration of LTC stay <12 months, and decline in physical health.
+Depressive symptoms were commonly documented, but two-thirds of residents diagnosed with depression who suicided were not receiving any pharmacologic treatment at the time of death.
 Other risk factors such as social isolation, death of a spouse, mild cognitive impairment, and substance use (if available) likely apply in LTC.
 But a history of prior attempts was found to be only a minor risk factor in completed suicides in LTC, reflecting the research that has found previous suicidal behavior is more prevalent among attempted suicides than completed ones.
-On a facility level, higher rates have been found in large facilities with high staff turnover.
-4
+On a facility level, higher rates have been found in large facilities with high staff turnover.4

 Long-term care facilities are now mandated by CMS through implementation of MDS 3.0 to administer the PHQ-9 as a screen for mental disorders, including thoughts about death or hurting oneself.